godaddy/node-openstack-wrapper/README.md

 //and return an object with nova, glance, and neutron objects ready to use

 var OSWrap = require('openstack-wrapper');
-OSWrap.getSimpleProject('username', 'password', 'keystone_url', function(error, project){
+OSWrap.getSimpleProject('username', 'password', 'project_id', 'keystone_url', function(error, project){
   if(error)
   {
     console.log('An error occured', error);